 Even anticipated events can have unexpected and important impacts.
 Black Friday, for example, is beginning to emerge as a major force in the UK as retailers look to jump start holiday sales, but it’s difficult for businesses to understand the true success of promotions on the holiday.

 In 2014, for instance, the US APT Index showed that Black Friday Weekend retail sales in Seattle, WA were down 7.8%.
-Thus, if a national retailer saw its Seattle location’s Black Friday Weekend sales decline by 5%, then its performance should actually be viewed favorably.
+Thus, if a national retailer saw its Seattle location’s Black Friday Weekend sales decline by 5%, then its performance should actually be viewed favourably.

 By benchmarking against the performance of nearby stores, retailers will be able to meaningfully assess what goes well and where they lag behind on the fast-growing discount holiday.